Abtaal2003/Abtaal2003/README.md

 AI Engineer at **IBM**, working on computer vision pipelines and LLM agent systems.
 In autumn 2026 I'm relocating to Helsinki for an **MSc in Data Science at the University of Helsinki** on a full tuition-fee-waiver scholarship.

-I like building systems that perceive and reason, and I keep a public trail of nearly everything I learn — partly for other people, mostly so future-me stops re-solving solved problems.
-The notes are real, the projects ship with CI, and the README runs a little nocturnal.
+I like building systems that perceive and reason, and I keep a public trail of nearly everything I learn.
+If you wandered in from a pinned repo: the notes are real, the projects ship with CI, and the README is always a little nocturnal.

 > Summa Cum Laude, BSc Computer Science, FAST-NUCES.
 Ranked 3rd of 600+, four Gold Medals.